USACE/instrumentation-api/README.md

 ## Running Tests

 Regression tests are maintained for the project in the [aforementioned](#documentation) [Postman](https://www.postman.com/api-documentation-tool/) environments.
-They are run automatically by GitHub Actions through the script `test.sh`.
+They are run automatically by GitHub Actions through the [./compose.sh](./compose.sh) script using `./compose.sh test`.

 In both cases, the Postman environment regression tests are run, then output.
 If the environment variable `REPORT` is set to `true`, then this output is sent to an HTML file.
 Otherwise, it is printed to the caller's stdout.